YashAgarwal60/Twitter-Sentiment-Analysis/README.md

-# Web scraping on Python with the help of GUI interface
+# Twitter Sentiment Analysis based on Machine Learning
- Its an implementation of Web scraping with the help of GUI on Python
+ Its an implementation of Twitter Sentiment Analysis with the help of GUI interface on Python